Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Introduction

-These developments motivate a systematic method to understand how realistic cross-probe inconsistencies affect inferred DE properties.
-As increasingly precise observations introduce subtle calibration differences, low-redshift anchors, and $r_d$ dependencies, the need for a transparent framework that quantifies how such mismatches influence $(\oo,\wa,\wpp)$ has become clear~\cite{Tang:2024lmo,Steinhardt:2025znn,Lee:2025kbn,Lee:2025rmg}.
-In particular, recent assessments of observational constraints have emphasized that interpreting DDE requires extreme care~\cite{Shlivko:2024llw,Giare:2025pzu}, while the broader theoretical context of CPL-based forecasting and the role of pivot formulations has been extensively studied since the DETF report~\cite{Albrecht:2006um}, with further methodological refinements provided in Refs.~\cite{Huterer:2004ch,Martin:2006vv,Scovacricchi:2012fre}.
+These developments motivate a systematic method to understand how cross-probe inconsistencies affect inferred DE properties.
+While consistency tests and bias-propagation methods have long been used to assess such effects~\cite{Amara:2007as,MacCrann:2014wfa}, increasingly precise observations now introduce subtler calibration differences, low-redshift anchors, and $r_d$ dependencies, making it necessary to develop a transparent framework that quantifies how such mismatches propagate into shifts of $(\oo,\wa,\wpp)$ within a common inference pipeline~\cite{Tang:2024lmo,Steinhardt:2025znn,Lee:2025kbn,Lee:2025rmg}.
+In particular, recent assessments of observational constraints have emphasized that interpreting DDE requires care~\cite{Shlivko:2024llw,Giare:2025pzu}, while the broader theoretical context of CPL-based forecasting and the role of pivot formulations has been extensively studied since the DETF report~\cite{Albrecht:2006um}, with further methodological refinements provided in Refs.~\cite{Huterer:2004ch,Martin:2006vv,Scovacricchi:2012fre}.

-Beyond these methodological considerations, the parametrization itself can introduce additional systematic structure.
-Several recent studies have highlighted intrinsic limitations of the CPL parametrization itself when applied to heterogeneous or partially inconsistent datasets.
-These include its strong sensitivity to basis choices, degeneracy-geometry distortions, and prior-induced artifacts~\cite{Lee:2025ysg,Zhang:2018glx,DES:2024xij,Afroz:2025iwo,Duangchan:2025uzj}.
-Such works collectively emphasize that apparent deviations from $\Lambda$CDM inferred within the CPL framework may arise from structural features of the parametrization rather than from genuine time evolution of the DE equation of state (EoS).
+Beyond these methodological considerations, the parametrization itself can introduce additional structure.
+Several recent studies have highlighted limitations of the CPL parametrization when applied to heterogeneous or partially inconsistent datasets.
+These include its sensitivity to basis choices, degeneracy-geometry distortions, and prior-induced artifacts~\cite{Lee:2025ysg,Zhang:2018glx,DES:2024xij,Afroz:2025iwo,Duangchan:2025uzj}.
+These observations do not by themselves invalidate CPL-based analyses, but they do suggest that apparent departures from $\Lambda$CDM in the $(\oo,\wa)$ plane should be interpreted with caution, especially when the underlying probe combination is not fully coherent.

+The purpose of this work is limited and specific.
+We develop a controlled tension-injection framework, within the CPL parametrization and using a compressed CMB representation, to quantify how selected probe-level inconsistencies propagate into shifts of $(\oo,\wa,\wpp)$ and related cosmological parameters.
+Our aim is not to reproduce the full complexity of current end-to-end likelihood analyses, but rather to provide a transparent mock-based setting in which the geometric response to controlled inconsistencies can be isolated and studied directly.
+Therefore, the resulting forecasts should be read as controlled response diagnostics, not as precision surrogates for full real-data analyses.